How to Care for Selvedge Denim

-Denim Care Varies for Sanforized or Unsanforized Jeans
+Step 1: Identify your denim - Denim Care Varies for Sanforized or Unsanforized Jeans

-The two types require different denim care.
+The two different types of jeans require different denim care.

 What is sanforized denim?